binerogroup/documentation/storage/persistent-block-storage/create-volume.rst

 ============================

 If you just want a single disk attached to your instance, this will get created with the instance and does not need to be separately created.
-If you want multiple disk, then you need to create and attach the additional disks to the instance.
+If you want more disks, then you need to create and attach more volumes to the instance.

-New volumes can either be empty or be based on:
+New volumes can either be empty or based on:

 - A previous :doc:`image </images/index>`, public or private.